Faculty of Culture and the Creative Industries

 Subject Areas: Journalism, Photography, Creative and Cultural Industries, Film and Media, Film and TV Screenwriting, Film Production, Game Design and Development, Media, Media Technology, Web and Multimedia

-Dr Andrew Ireland is the Executive Dean of the College of Culture and the Creative Industries.
+Dr Andrew Ireland is the Executive Dean of the Faculty of Culture and the Creative Industries.
 Since graduating from Bournemouth University in 1996, he worked in the broadcast and corporate sectors as producer, director and VT editor.
 Between 1999 and 2013, Andrew worked in the Bournemouth Media School developing an academic career and he completed a practice-based PhD in 2012.
 His research interests include broadcast historiography and re-enactment techniques.
 In 2013, he relocated to Preston to become the Dean of the School of Journalism and Media.
-Within the year, he was promoted to Executive Dean as the University restructured into five colleges.
+Within the year, he was promoted to Executive Dean as the University restructured into five faculties.

 In 1996, after graduating from Bournemouth University with a degree in Media Production, Andrew was appointed as an Assistant Producer for Meridian Television's "Summer Breakout" where he wrote, directed and produced live studio-based sketches for children.
 He then became Production Manager for video production company "Red Balloon", directing, producing and editing a range of corporate video productions.
 Between 1997 and 1999 he was a Post Production editor working for ITV, editing a range of programmes for broadcast on ITV, the BBC and Sky.